 This particular adjustment is usually required when the two screws on the hinge backplate are adjusted incorrectly which then allows the door to hand higher or lower than preferred.
 In order to adjust the door to the correct height, enabling it to close properly, begin by loosening the two screws.
 By doing this, it will then allow you to freely adjust the door, and the hinge backplate can be moved up or downwards to the preferred adjustment.

 With this it is worth remembering that when you loosen the two screws the door will drop, therefore, it might be worth adopting the help of someone else to support the weight of the door whilst you carry out the adjustment.

 Test the door

-Finally, close the door and make sure your adjustment has successfully improved the efficiency of the door hinge.
+Finally, when learning how to adjust kitchen cabinet doors, close the door and make sure your adjustment has successfully improved the efficiency of the door hinge.
 This will allow you to determine whether it needs further adjustment and, if so, adopt a trial-and-error process in order to fine tune the fix.